sethgonzales/ChemEd_Simulations/README.md

 * 9:00: Fix resize issues
 * 9:40: begin refactor of click and delete to form factory functions
 * 10:20: change selection to HOC
+* 11:00: undo like all of my work today...start again

 # _ChemEd Simulations_